 NOTE: At this time, I am only working by texting, or using the audio feature to leave voice texts, which I find MUCH easier than typing, and often much more personal, and connecting.....I prefer to not do video or audio sessions until further notice....Thanks for understanding.
 I know some people prefer that, but it is difficult to offer that at this time.
 We all experience challenges, uncertainties, relationship issues, career and work issues, mood stuff, family stuff, or anxiety.
 It's part of being human during these really chaotic times.
 It is really smart ...

-I am licensed in Hawaii and Missouri with 7 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & anger management.
+I am licensed in New Mexico with 17 years of professional work experience.
+I have experience in helping clients with stress and anxiety, depression, LGBT-related issues, trauma and abuse, life changes, work related stress, & parenting issues.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Hawaii with 35 years of professional work experience.
-I have experience in helping clients with trauma and abuse, coping with grief and loss, depression, & coping with life changes.
+I am licensed in New Mexico with 11 years of professional work experience.
+I have experience in helping clients with stress and anxiety, family conflicts, & trauma and abuse.
+I also have experience working with depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 How To Find Counseling In Your Area

 Finding the right therapist close by in Mountain View can feel intimidating.
 Once you narrow your search for a counselor near the Mountain View area, you're closer to finding providers accepting new clients.